 Take care of your tenants.
 Be courteous and responsive to issues and offer to upgrade kitchens and bathrooms in a timely manner if required.
 And don’t be in a huge rush to put the rent up each year.
 Sometimes it is smarter to keep the status quo rather than being greedy and chasing a short-term profit.
 After all, your rental yields won’t benefit much if your lovely long-term tenant decides they can’t afford to stay any longer and hands in their notice.

 Our last tip is a simple one: be a nice landlord!

 Whether you are conducting viewings or dealing with a long-term tenant, be nice at all times.
-You don’t need to splash out on expensive hampers at Christmas or pop over with a bottle of wine when it’s your tenant’s birthday (note: that could be construed as creepy), but it costs nothing to be nice.
+You don’t need to splash out on expensive hampers at Christmas or pop over with a bottle of wine when it’s your tenant’s birthday but it costs nothing to be nice.